 where the functions $A,\dots ,Y$ depend on ${\bfk}$.
 The dynamic invariance condition results in the following two closed systems for these functions:

 and

-The method of summation of the Chapman-Enskog expansion can be also developed, starting with the structure of the Chapman-Enskog coefficients (\ref{structure133}), and in the same manner as in section \ref{exact_10}.
+The method of summation of the Chapman--Enskog expansion can also be developed, starting with the structure of the Chapman--Enskog coefficients (\ref{structure133}), in the same manner as in Sect.~\ref{exact_10}.
 Simple but rather extensive computations in this case lead, of course, to the invariance equations (\ref{invariance133-1}) and (\ref{invariance133-2}).

-The Newton method, as applied to the systems (\ref{invariance133-1}) and (\ref{invariance133-2}) with the initial Euler approximation, leads in the first iteration to the regularization of the Burnett approximation reported earlier in \cite{JETP}.
+The Newton method, as applied to the systems (\ref{invariance133-1}) and (\ref{invariance133-2}) with the initial Euler approximation, leads in the first iteration to the regularization of the Burnett approximation reported earlier in \cite{GKJETP91}.